 Image and Video Generation

-DALL-E image generation is built in, and Sora 2 video generation is now integrated for Plus and Pro users.
+Image generation is built in, and Sora video generation is integrated for Plus and Pro users.
 The image quality is solid for social media graphics, presentations, and quick mockups.
 Video generation is still early — useful for short clips but not production-ready for most professional needs.
-For a dedicated comparison of AI image generators, see our Best AI Image Generators 2026 roundup covering GPT Image 1.5, Midjourney, Canva AI, Adobe Firefly, and Stable Diffusion.
+For a dedicated comparison of AI image generators, see our Best AI Image Generators 2026 roundup covering the leading image tools, Midjourney, Canva AI, Adobe Firefly, and Stable Diffusion.

 Voice Mode